 To use the utility:

 1. Smart host all the domains under the postoffice to the desired target mail server.
 This is configured under the domain properties in the administration program by enabling the Act as Smart Host checkbox.

 2. Use the MERoute utility and select the checkbox next to the postoffice name.

 The domains must remain enabled, otherwise the SMTP service will not accept email for them in order to route them.

-To summarise, the new server needs to be configured and then migrate the data and configuration across to the new server.
+One possible usage of the utility is when a postoffice is being migrated off to another server.
+If the current server is configured to redirect the email, any delayed MX updates will not cause bounced email.
+To summarise, the new server needs to be configured and have the email data and configuration migrated across.
 Then, smart host the domains to the new server and use the MERoute utility to force the smart hosting rules over local delivery.
 Unzip the utility into the MailEnable BIN directory on the current server.
-The utility presents an interface that enforces smart hosting.

 |Class:||TRB: Troubleshooting (Configuration or Environment)|